Dave1475/kokoro-onnx-flask/README.md

 A flask server for Kokoro-onnx

 ## Features:
-Generates MP3 files from text input where sentences are separated by a blank line (an empty line between each sentence), and combines them into a single MP3 file.
+Generates MP3 files from text input where paragraphs are separated by a blank line (an empty line between each paragraph), and combines them into a single MP3 file.

-Each sentence can be spoken using a different by adding <v=number> at the start of it.
+Each paragraph can be spoken using a different voice by adding <v=number> at the start of it.

 ## Setup:
 pip install git+https://github.com/Dave1475/kokoro-onnx-flask.git@main#egg=kokoro-onnx-flask